briis/unifiprotect/README.md

   - platform: unifiprotect
 ```
 The sensor can have 3 different values:
-1. `never` - There will no recording on the camera
+1. `never` - There will be no recording on the camera
 2. `motion` - Recording will happen only when motion is detected
 3. `always` - The camera will record everything, and motion events will be logged in Unfi Protect